anthony-reese/forkly/README.md

 - Search restaurants by location, category, or price
 - Save to your wishlist (with Firebase Auth)
-- Live data from Yelp Fusion API
+- Live data from Foursquare Places API
 - Fast UI with Tailwind CSS and caching

 ## Tech stack